House of Commons photo

 Madam Speaker, as I mentioned, I worked in Parks Canada for over three decades and have really good first-hand experience with the application of this idea from the National Parks Act that ecological integrity needs to be the primary consideration in the management of protected areas.

 I do not see that it is going to present any problems whatsoever in the management of an urban national park.
-Certainly there are challenges that are different from those in some in the more remote and northern parks, but the reality is that there is a rich amount of biodiversity within the Rouge National Urban Park.
+Certainly there are challenges that are different from those in some of the more remote and northern parks, but the reality is that there is a rich amount of biodiversity within the Rouge National Urban Park.
 It will help managers, when they are making decisions, to look at what is in the interests of protecting and enriching the habitats that are represented.

 I was looking through a sheet today that actually talked about the fact that there have been more than 31 actions taken by Parks Canada to do things like establishing new wetlands and improving the health of the wetlands, stream beds, and riparian areas.
 All these things can be done, and they will be guided by this idea of ecological integrity as a primary management decision.
 That is positive.
 It will make sure that it is protected green space.
 It does not preclude other uses, such as the agricultural uses that are recognized in this legislation.
 It will not preclude visitor use and enjoyment of the space.
 I think it works very well with what is happening.